-2 Day South Coast, Glacier Hike & Jokulsarlon
+2 Day South Coast Tour, Glacier Hike & Jokulsarlon with Optional Ice Cave

-Join us on an unforgettable two-day excursion along the south coast to the breathtaking glacier lagoon, Jökulsárlón, where seals are swimming between the icebergs and the white of the ice mixes up with the blue of the sky.
-Your eyes will also meet with powerful waterfalls, volcanic sand beaches, the chance to explore while hiking.
+Join this unforgettable two-day excursion along the south coast to the breathtaking glacier lagoon, Jökulsárlón, where seals are swimming between the icebergs and the white of the ice blends with the blue of the sky.
+Feast your eyes on powerful waterfalls, volcanic sand beaches and the chance to explore while hiking.
+Add the Dragon Glass Ice Cave as an extra and enjoy our Super Jeep experience to the cave.

-✓ Seljalandsfoss waterfall ✓ Skógafoss waterfall ✓ Reynisfjara, “the Black Sand Beach” ✓ Jökulsárlón, “the Glacier Lagoon” ✓ Diamond Beach ✓ Skaftafell National Park ✓ Sólheimasandur
+✓ Seljalandsfoss ✓ Skógafoss ✓ Reynisfjara ✓ Jökulsárlón ✓ Diamond Beach ✓ Skaftafell

 ✓ Wi-Fi and Icelandic music on board, ✓ Accommodation with breakfast, ✓ Small Group Experience, ✓ Glacier Equipment And more…